OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 Yahoo uses web beacons to access Yahoo cookies inside and outside our network of web sites and in connection with Yahoo products and services.

-Return to top

-Your Ability to Edit and Delete Your Account Information and Preferences
+**Your Ability to Edit and Delete Your Account Information and Preferences**

 You can edit your Yahoo Account Information, including your marketing preferences, at any time.
 You can also modify information you have provided to Yahoo through the Yahoo products or services you may use.